top of page

 15:15 – 15:45 A critical analysis of research on irrigants and irrigation techniques: Mind the gap!

-Christos Boutsiouki (Thessaloniki, Greece)
+Christos Boutsioukis (Thessaloniki, Greece)

 Irrigation is an essential part of root canal treatment and a popular topic in the endodontic literature.
 A vast amount of research has been concentrated on the evaluation and fine-tuning of various irrigants and irrigation techniques.
 The development of the recent S3-level Clinical Practice Guidelines of the European Society of Endodontology motivated a comprehensive search and analysis of the available clinical evidence on a number of fundamental topics concerning root canal irrigation.
 However, surprisingly little evidence was retrieved to answer even the most basic PICOTS questions, leading to very general and frequently open recommendations.
 The lack of randomized clinical trials reporting primary outcomes of interest along with an overreliance on non-validated surrogate outcomes and unrealistic laboratory models have been identified as key components of this problem.
 The aims of this lecture are to explain the gaps in knowledge on root canal irrigation, to elaborate on the reasons why the ESE working group was unable to give more specific recommendations and to discuss future directions in research so that the guidelines can be further developed in the next update.